Headteacher

 • Functional Skills or be willing to work towards these

-St Michael’s Nursery and Infant School is committed to safeguarding the welfare of children and young people and expects all staff and volunteers to share this commitment.
-The successful applicant will be appointed on completion of an enhanced DBS disclosure, Prohibition Order and satisfactory references.
+The school is committed to safeguarding and to promoting the welfare and safety of children and young people and expects all staff to share this commitment.
+Enhanced DBS and Barred List checks are required for this post, as are excellent professional references.

 Date posted